BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 If you want a custom portrait for your origin, you can make a custom trigger that will fire on game start and level up.
 The way I did this was downloading the EasyCheat mod, teleporting into the SYS_PortraitPlayerRace_A level, and using the WASD mod to walk around until my character was standing in front of a background I liked.
 Then I used photo mode to take a screenshot and edited it in GIMP to the right size.
 This only affects the icon you'd see in the origins selection, however, so I also used the SE command `_P(Osi.GetPosition(GetHostCharacter()))` to get the coordinates of where my character was standing in the level.
 Then I used those coordinates to set up a new trigger and camera trigger.
 You'll probably have to adjust values a bit to get things in the right places, but once that's set up, you should get a new generated icon every time you start the game or level up.

 > I don't know how to change the pose that's used for the generated icon, yet.
+It's probably going to end up using the default one for your origin's race/bodytype.
 {.is-warning}

 ## Tags